-Jump Force has a huge character list from across weekly manga anthology Shonen Jump's history, featuring icons from Yu-Gi-Oh!, Bleach, One Piece, Dragon Ball Z and more.
+Jump Force has a huge character list from across weekly manga anthology Shonen Jump's history, with a roster featuring icons from Yu-Gi-Oh!, Bleach, One Piece, Dragon Ball Z and more.
 It's a tag-team fighting game featuring 3v3 battles in multi-part, 3D stages.
 You’ll be fighting in scenes based on real world locations, such as Himeji Castle, Hong Kong, San Francisco and New York, as well as series-specific settings.
 Your team shares a health bar.
-As of October 2018, Namco Bandai has added characters from the Saint Seiya series roster to the game—you'll find a trailer and more information below detailing them.

 This game attempts to up the anime nonsense ante in celebration of the weekly publication’s 50th anniversary this year—not that you’ll have to be up to date with the latest issue to know what’s going on in this fighter.
 Read on for a Jump Force character list, release date and everything else we know so far about this crossover brawler.